TreesLab/CircMiMi/README.md

 $ conda activate circmimi
 ```

-2. We may install the externel tools with `conda` through the `bioconda`(https://bioconda.github.io/) channel:
+2. We may install the external tools with `conda` through the `bioconda`(https://bioconda.github.io/) channel:
 ```
 $ conda install -c bioconda bedtools miranda
 ```